-- For court internships, District must provide one to one support at all times and collect data on student’s skills, behavior, professionalism and independence.
+- For court internships, School District must provide one-to-one support at all times and collect data on student’s skills, behavior, professionalism, and independence.

-- For part-time employment with legal and business partners, District must provide one to one support and data collection, which support may fade based on employer feedback and student’s success and independence.
+- For part-time employment with legal and business partners, the District must provide one-to-one support and data collection, which support may fade based on employer feedback and student’s success and independence.